CastosHQ/Seriously-Simple-Stats/readme.txt

 Any other listening sources will simply appear grouped as 'Other' in your stats.
 If there is another service that you think would be valuable to have tracked, then please [create a new issue on GitHub](https://github.com/hlashbrooke/Seriously-Simple-Stats/issues/new) to suggest it.

-Note that Stitcher download stats are not currently possible to gather due to the way that Stitcher offers up episode downloads to users.
+Note that Stitcher download stats are not currently possible to gather accurately due to the way that Stitcher offers up episode downloads to users.

+= Does this plugin block crawlers or bots? =

+Yes.
+This plugin uses the [Crawler Detect](https://github.com/JayBizzle/Crawler-Detect) library to make sure that crawlers/bots are not recorded as listens.

 == Changelog ==

+= 1.1 =
+* 2016-09-07
+* [NEW] Including Crawler Detect library to prevent crawlers/bots from bring recorded as actual listens
+* [NEW] Checking for reverse proxies when fetching user's IP address for more accurate listenership stats (props [cgill27](https://github.com/cgill27))
+* [TWEAK] Recording correct time for all stats (based on WordPress settings)

 = 1.0.1 =
 * 2016-07-21